Almost symplectic manifold

 In differential geometry, an almost symplectic structure on a differentiable manifold $M$ is a non-degenerate two-form $\omega$ on $M$.
-If in addition $\omega$ is closed, then it is a symplectic form.
+If, in addition, $\omega$ is closed, then it is a symplectic structure.

-An almost symplectic manifold is an Sp-structure; requiring $\omega$ to be closed is an integrability condition.
+An almost symplectic manifold is equivalent to an Sp-structure; requiring $\omega$ to be closed is an integrability condition.

-Relation to other types of manifolds
+Relation to other geometric structures

-An almost symplectic structure is simply a tuple of $(M, \omega)$.
-The manifold can be equipped with extra structure: a positive-definite bilinear form $g$ (i.e. Riemannian metric) and an almost complex structure $J$.
-Furthermore, the extra structure can be all compatible with each other, making it into an almost Hermitian manifold.
+An almost symplectic manifold is a pair $(M, \omega)$ of a smooth manifold and an almost symplectic structure.
+The manifold $M$ can be equipped with extra structures, such as a positive-definite bilinear form $g$ (i.e. a Riemannian metric) or an almost complex structure $J$.
+Furthermore, these extra structures can be required to be compatible with each other, making the quadruple $(M, \omega, g, J)$ into an almost Hermitian manifold.

-However, so far we do not assume integrability.
-With increasing assumptions on integrability, we get increasingly rigid (i.e. less generic) geometric structures:
+However, this definition does not assume any further integrability condition.
+With increasing assumptions on integrability, one gets increasingly rigid (i.e. less generic) geometric structures: